Krystyna Nadachowska-Brzyska (PI)

 I am a PhD student in the Department of Genetics and Evolution, Institute of Zoology and Biomedical Research and in the Population genomics of outbreaks project I am responsible for sample management, DNA extractions and coordination of experiments.
 I am currently finishing my PhD dissertation and my scientific interests also include animal models of genetic diseases and physiological aspects of copper and iron metabolism.

-WE ARE LOOKING FOR 2 PhD STUDENTS.
+WE ARE LOOKING FOR 1 PhD STUDENT.
 SEE OPEN POSITIONS FOR DETAILS!